Four

 Simple Ways to cut your Tradeshow Marketing budget in half

-- By Mitch
+- By Mitch Tarr

-Many times when
+Many times when a trade

-a trade show is planned for there isn’t someone who
+show is planned for there isn't someone who watches the budget and

-watches the budget and tracks where the money goes.
-But, if
+tracks where the money goes.
+But, if you do want to know where your

-goes and want to do better, this article is for you.
+trade show marketing dollar goes and want to do better, this article

-You should track each expense and when you show is over hold
+You should track each expense and when you show is over hold a quick

-surprised at how things add up.
+how things add up.

 Here are four simple

 ways to make your trade show marketing budget count.
-If you
+If you can

 1.